ConnorWiseman/cannibalism/README.md

 # Cannibalism
 > A fairly macabre Dwarf Fortress mod.

 Adds the ability to butcher dwarf corpses, then craft objects, construct buildings, and perform cult rituals from their remains, to Fortress Mode.
 Why let perfectly good materials go to waste just because Urist McTenderflesh died of old age?
+Designed to be as plug-and-play as possible, requiring only two minor manual edits in `entity_default.txt`.
 Tested and working with Dwarf Fortress 0.43.05 and DFHack 0.43.05-r3.